 What has happened so far?

-On December 21, 2019 I migrated my blog from Medium to my own infrastructure (this blog post has more details).
+On December 21, 2019 I migrated my blog from Medium to my own infrastructure.
 The main reason was to own my content rather than leaving it on servers owned by a company.
 It also gives me more flexibility should the need arise to provide my content in other formats, e.g. RSS feed.
 In summer of 2020, I launched v2 of my website in preparation for the publication of my first book, Cloud Native Web Development.
 The main goal of v2 was to significantly simplify the architecture.

 As of v2, the homepage displayed a list of blog post previews.